dcjulio/dcjulio.github.io/README.md

 ## Portfolio
-I graduated in 2018 as Mathematical Civil Engineer at the Universidad Técnica Federico Santa Maria in Valparaiso, Chile.
-Currently, I am pursuing my PhD in Applied Mathematics at the University of Auckland, focusing on Dynamical Systems.
-Specifically, my research centres on Chaos Theory, Bifurcation Theory, and Numerical Methods in vector fields and maps.
-My academic journey is driven by a passion for visualising complex mathematical concepts with the aim of presenting them intuitively.
+In 2018, I completed my undergraduate studies as a Mathematical Civil Engineer at the Universidad Técnica Federico Santa María in Valparaiso, Chile.
+I am currently furthering my academic journey by pursuing a Ph.D. in Applied Mathematics at the University of Auckland, where my focus is on Dynamical Systems.
+My research specifically delves around Chaos Theory, Bifurcation Theory, and Numerical Methods applied to vector fields and maps.
+One of my driving motivations is the challenge of presenting and visualising intricate mathematical concepts in an intuitive manner, thereby enhancing their understanding.

 ***
 ### PhD Research